MoellerLabPU/bioinfo-scripts/snakefiles/inStrain_compare/README.md

 1.  **`type` Mode**:
     *   **Use Case**: Compare all samples belonging to certain "types" (e.g., all "gut" vs. all "skin" samples).
     *   **`profiles_root`**: You must specify a root directory containing subdirectories for each sample type (e.g., `.../profiles/gut/`, `.../profiles/skin/`).
     *   **`pairs_tsv` Format**: A two-column TSV file.
-The file should have a header row (which will be ignored), followed by rows containing two sample type names.
+The file should have a header row (can be any text, will be ignored), followed by rows containing two sample type names.
       ```tsv
-      sample1   sample2
+      type_A    type_B
       gut       skin
       gut       gut
       ```

 2.  **`path` Mode**:
     *   **Use Case**: Compare all profiles located in one directory against all profiles in another.
     *   **`pairs_tsv` Format**: A two-column TSV file.
-The file should have a header row (which will be ignored), followed by rows containing two paths to directories.
+The file should have a header row (can be any text, will be ignored), followed by rows containing two paths to directories.
       ```tsv
-      path1                     path2
+      directory_A               directory_B
       /path/to/profiles/groupA  /path/to/profiles/groupB
       /path/to/profiles/groupA  /path/to/profiles/groupA
       ```

 3.  **`profile` Mode**:
     *   **Use Case**: Compare specific, individual inStrain profiles directly.
     *   **`pairs_tsv` Format**: A two-column TSV file.
-The file should have a header row (which will be ignored), followed by rows containing two direct paths to `.IS` profile directories.
+The file should have a header row (can be any text, will be ignored), followed by rows containing two direct paths to `.IS` profile directories.
       ```tsv
-      profile1                                  profile2
+      profile_A                                 profile_B
       /path/to/profiles/groupA/sample01.IS      /path/to/profiles/groupB/sample02.IS
+      /path/to/profiles/groupC/sample03.IS      /path/to/profiles/groupD/sample04.IS
       ```

 ## 2. Setup and Configuration